microsoft/WhatTheHack/014-OSSDevOps/readme.md

 ## Challenges

- *(this list is a work in progress, links to be included upon completion of each challenge)*

  - [Challenge 0](./Student/challenge00.md) - Setup
  - [Challenge 1](./Student/challenge01.md) - OSS DevOps: Introduction
  - [Challenge 2](./Student/challenge02.md) - GitHub Project Boards: Agile Project Management